-Holloman AFB (HAFB) normally relies on surface water (40 percent) and groundwater (60 percent) for potable water, but due to the 2012 Little Bear Forest fire the surface water source is expected to be unavailable until 2022.
-Holloman AFB will be relying on various wells located 12 to 35 miles southeast of the base near the foothills of the Sacramento Mountains for the next 1-2 years.
+Holloman Air Force Base (HAFB) normally relies on surface water (40 percent) and groundwater (60 percent) for potable water, but due to the 2012 Little Bear Forest fire the surface water source is expected to be unavailable until 2023.
+Until the surface water source is available again, HAFB will be relying on various wells located 12 to 35 miles southeast of the base near the foothills of the Sacramento Mountains.

-Groundwater is drawn from a total of 15 wells with an average depth of 450 to 550 feet.
+Groundwater is drawn from 16 wells with an average depth of 450 to 550 feet.
 There are five well fields in operation, Boles, Escondido, San Andres, Frenchy, and Douglas.
 Groundwater extracted from the well fields is transported via pipeline to two ground level storage tanks located in Boles and San Andres well fields, with a total capacity of 0.9 MG.
 These water storage tanks are constantly being filled to prevent water deficits from occurring on-base.
-Ten years ago, average daily water demand on-base was approximately 2.1 million gallons per day (MGD) (6.4 acre-feet) or 766.5 MG per year.
-The average for 2020 was about 1.2 MGD or

-427 MG per year.
-This very significant reduction in water consumption is the result of converting the Golf Course to irrigation with treated effluent, an aggressive campaign to find/fix leaks and replacement of 5 miles of old cast iron water mains.
-The replacement of old leaky water lines is continuing, thus the Base water consumption is continuing to drop.
+Ten years ago, average daily water demand on-base was approximately 1.2 million gallons per day (MGD) (6.4 acre-feet) or 438 MG per year.
+The average for 2021 was about 0.96 MGD or 350 MG per year.
+This very significant reduction in water consumption is the result of closing the Golf Course and an aggressive campaign to find/fix leaks and replacement of 5 miles of old cast iron water mains.
+The replacement of old leaky water lines is continuing, thus the base water consumption is continuing to drop.

 Water is treated at the Civil Engineering Water Treatment Plant and is stored in two main storage tanks (1.0 million gallons (MG) and 1.5 MG).
-The water is then distributed out to the water system to include two potable tanks (Eagle Tower with a capacity of 0.3 MG (0.9 acre-feet) and North Area Tower with a capacity of 0.25 MG (0.8 acre-feet), having a total capacity of 0.55 MG (1.7 acre-feet).
+The water is then distributed out to the water system to include two elevated tanks (Eagle Tower with a capacity of 0.3 MG (0.9 acre-feet) and North Area Tower with a capacity of 0.25 MG (0.8 acre-feet), having a total capacity of 0.55 MG (1.7 acre-feet).
 These tanks also serve to keep pressure in pipelines serving the base and are constantly filled.